-The stance you adopt on the problem (or topic) about which you are writing is your key point in the argument.
+Your stance on the problem (or topic) about which you are writing is your key point in the argument.

-A powerful perspective must be backed up by compelling arguments and facts.
+Compelling arguments and facts must back up a powerful perspective.
 Remember that you’re trying to persuade readers that your point of view is correct.
 Consider competing viewpoints and conclude on a strong note by using strong explanations and supporting facts that will persuade your readers.
-Arguments and Proof The reasons you provide are the major justification for your stance.
-Evidence, such as facts, instances, and expert views, must be used to back up your claims.
+Arguments and Proof the reasons you provide are the major justification for your stance.
+Evidence, such as facts, instances, and expert views, must support your claims.

 Usually, arguments are arranged in order of significance, with the least important evidence coming first and the most persuasive rationale and evidence coming last.
 Transition your viewers from one supporting argument to the next via transitions.
 Here are some examples of transitions you may utilize in your presentation.